jakelever/swc-machine-learning-short/_episodes/05-grep.md

 ## The Power of Grep

 Grep has so many arguments.
 Let's just mention `-v`.
 It inverts the search query, so will print any line that doesn't contain the search query.
-For instance, the command below will print out every line that doesn't contain the letter "e".
+For instance, the command below will print out every line that doesn't contain the letter "n".

 ~~~
-$ grep -v e contacts.tsv
+$ grep -v n contacts.txt
 ~~~
 {: .bash}

 ## Piping Grep

 Grep is another command that can have data piped into it.
 Let's try using grep twice.
-Can we find a contact of Dr Gill's that lives in Sunnydale and works for Vela Global.
+Can we find a contact of Dr Gill's that lives in Belgium and works for Reducto Services.

 ~~~
-$ grep "Sunnyvale" contacts.tsv | grep "Vela Global"
+$ grep "Belgium" contacts.txt | grep "Reducto Services"
 ~~~
 {: .bash}